pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 #### [Twig Deferred Extension]
 - Removed `rybakit/twig-deferred-extension` dependency and `Twig\DeferredExtension\DeferredExtension` service.
   If you use deferred twig blocks, please add the dependency to your own `composer.json` and the service to your own `service.yaml`.
+### [SEO Bundle]
+#### [Redirects]
+- Source site is now optional.
+Redirects without source site get applied for all domains.
+Previously redirects wihout source site did not get applied at all.

 ## Pimcore 11.3.0
 ### General